MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 # Alternatives

+I will now discuss alternatives to various aspects of the design.

+## Not supporting window functions

+An easy way out would be to not support window functions at all.
+This alternative was seriously considered before, because supporting window functions seemed very hard, if not impossible.
+However, it turned out that [many users are requesting window function support](https://www.notion.so/materialize/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd).
+Also, we came up with efficient execution approaches that make supporting window functions feasible.
+Therefore, I think it is now clear that we should support window functions.

+## Staying with the current implementation

+We already have an implementation for several window functions.
+However, one of the main goals of Materialize is to be scalable, and our current implementation becomes extremely inefficient with large window partitions.
+This is because it recomputes results for an entire window partition even when just one element changes in the partition.
+This behavior breaks Materialize's core promise of reacting to small input changes with a small amount of computation.
+The issue is already quite severe with just a few hundred elements in window partitions, therefore users would run into this limitation quite often.

+The implementation suggested in this document would be scalable to huge window partition sizes.
+It parallelizes computations even inside a single partition, and therefore even partitions larger than one machine will be supported.

 ## Rendering alternatives

-This document proposes using prefix sum (with extensions/generalizations) to use for the efficient rendering of window functions, but there are several alternatives to this.
+The main proposal of this document is to use prefix sum (with extensions/generalizations) for the efficient rendering of window functions, but there are some alternatives to this.

-### Not supporting window functions at all

-Many of our users are requesting window function support.
-See a collected list here: https://www.notion.so/materialize/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd
-Therefore, I think we should support window functions.

-### Staying with the current implementation

-One of the main goals of Materialize is to be scalable.
-However, the current implementation becomes extremely inefficient with large window partitions.
-This is because it recomputes results for an entire window partition even when just one element changes in the partition.
-Users would run into this limitation quite often.

 ### Creating a custom DD operator with a custom data structure